dougle/jQuery-Ajax-Singleton/README.markdown

 As you can see i'm passing autocomplete's `response` callback into the ajax settings (`response_callback:response,`), this way after setTimeout (at global scope) the callback is available in the success handler via `this.response_callback()`

-Notice i turned autocomplete' delay off so i could cancel my own delays, this has given me an interuptable autocomplete that waits for the user to stop typing before it goes and gets the results.
+Notice i turned autocomplete's delay off so i could cancel my own delays, this has given me an interuptable autocomplete that waits for the user to stop typing before it goes and gets the results.

 Usage: